 {\bf Upper Bound:} We first split the expectation into two parts, one concerning the contribution of the right tail in the integral and the rest.
 We aim to show that the contribution of the right tail is negligible, thereby implying that the main contribution is from the rest, which gives an upper bound on the expectation.
-The tail here is motivated by the maximizer in Proposition \ref{thm-positivityBRW}.
+The tail here is motivated by the maximizer in Theorem \ref{thm-positivityBRW}.

-Let us call the first term as $J_1$ and the next one as $J_2$.
+We denote the first term by $J_1$ and the next one by $J_2$.
 We first want to show that the contribution of $J_2$ in the conditional expectation is negligible.
 We use a trivial upper bound on the tail probability in the numerator.
 Then we compute the integral which is the tail expectation of a normal.

 So we end up showing that contribution from the right tail is negligible.
 We now move on to the rest part and obtain an upper bound for it.
 We use a general upper bound on $x$ from the range of the integral, which we can do since the integral exists and is finite by the fact that absolute expectation of a normal exists.